Skip to article frontmatterSkip to article content

 Display Coordinates of Cities

-First, we will read in the latitude and longitude coordinates from locations csv:
+First, we will read in the latitude and longitude coordinates from saved text file location.txt and save the details in a pandas dataframe:

 location_df = pd.read_csv("../location_coords.txt")